neuro-inc/platform-api/README.md

 ## Configuring

-The platform can be configured with environment variable.
+The platform can be configured with environment variables.
 To avoid possible conflicts variables must be prefixed with `PLATFORMAPI_`.
 Possible params:
 * PLATFORMAPI_STORAGEBASEPATH - The parent path for all `storage` mounts (`required`)
-* PLATFORMAPI_PRIVATEDOCKERREGISTRYPATH - PrivateDockerRegistryPath contains a path to archived docker config to access private docker registry (required for private docker registry)
+* PLATFORMAPI_PRIVATEDOCKERREGISTRYPATH - Contains a path to archived docker config to access private docker registry (required for private docker registry)
 * PLATFORMAPI_LISTENADDR - Addr to listen for incoming requests (default:":8080")
 * PLATFORMAPI_SINGULARITYADDR - Singularity app addr to proxy requests (default:"http://127.0.0.1:7099")
 * PLATFORMAPI_READTIMEOUT - Platform read timeout (default:"1m")